gitsticks/Cpu-manage/README.md

 "free.sh" frees every core on the system

 If you run cpus with a different topology, you can run the generate.py file, that will ask you questions about your cpu, and will generate the perfect scripts for your cpu!
+THIS IS HEAVILY WIP!!!
+(Doesnt work properly yet pwq)

 The premade scripts are made for Xeon e5 v4 2687W Cpus.
 (You can customize the allocate/free script with lstopology)